jgillich/beerouter/docs/users/osmand.md

 appear in OsmAnd.
 Therefore, if you cannot find "BRouter (offline)" navigation option, you should force quit OsmAnd and restart it.

 ## OsmAnd version 4.7.1

 From version 4.7.1 upwards Osmand supports the profile parameter for mapping:
 Since Osmand version 3, many profiles can be defined in Osmand and the user can easily switch between these profiles.
 This allow now when using the service-interface to address different brouter-profiles in a more flexible and better comprehensive way.

 - If in Osmand a profile has "BRouter" defined as navigation service
 - AND the profile-name looks like "Brouter[mysting]

 ==> then the profile "mystring" will be used in the Brouter-app!
-(this new mapping replaces in that case the basic mapping defined above and based on the file "serviceconfig.dat)
+(this new mapping replaces in that case the basic mapping defined above and based on the file " serviceconfig.dat)

 ### Examples: Osmand-profile name	Brouter-app

 ```
 [Brouter[trekking]	"trekking" profile will be used (file trekking.brf)
 [Brouter[racebike]	"racebike" profile will be used (file racebike.brf)
 ....
 ```

 Remark:
 Currently Osmand do not check the defined name (case sensitiv) for the Brouter-profile (mystring).
 If no profile is found, the routing will fail with "Could not calculate route.."!